Genelec

 Genelec Oy is a manufacturer of active loudspeaker systems based in Iisalmi, Finland.
-It designs and produces products especially for professional studio recording, mixing and mastering applications, broadcast, and movie production.
+It designs and produces products for professional studio recording, mixing and mastering applications, broadcast, and movie production.
 The company was co-founded by the late Ilpo Martikainen (1947–2017) and Topi Partanen in 1978.

 History

 Early history

 Genelec began operations to meet the needs of Finland's national public-broadcasting company YLE.
 YLE was building a new radio house in Pasila, Helsinki.
 Juhani Borenius, who worked for YLE as an acoustician, asked his friends at a postgraduate acoustics seminar if they could make an active monitoring speaker.
 Ilpo Martikainen and Topi Partanen had the first sample in two weeks.
 The prototype was promising enough to raise serious interest.
 In 1978, after two years of research and development, the company opened for business with their first speaker, the S30.
 The company moved immediately from Helsinki to Iisalmi, in the center of Finland.
 The first facilities were in Satamakatu, 190 m2 in the basement of an apartment building where Martikainen lived.

 The first order went to RAI in Italy, the second to YLE in Finland.
 Four people worked for the company at the time, so YLE's order for 340 pieces gave work for one year.
-It also gave one year's time to explore other options to keep the company running.
 The company also began providing sound reinforcement contracting services.

 Sound reinforcement contracting was half of the business.
 Genelec installed systems in many drama theatres in Finland—including the National Theatre, city theatres in Rovaniemi and Kuopio, the congress hall of the new cardiologic hospital in Moscow, the Moscow Circus, and two recording vans for YLE.
 The last contract job was Tampere Hall and the last audio system supplied went to the Royal Opera in Madrid.

 The decision to quit the sound reinforcement business in 1989 was crucial for the future of Genelec.
 There was no financial need to leave contracting, but the company wanted to be known as a manufacturer.

-There was high demand for Genelec speakers from the beginning, and production quantities grew every year, as did the number of employees.
+Every year production quantities grew, as did the number of employees.
 In 1981 Genelec delivered active monitors to ZDF’s new control rooms in Mainz.
-The facilities in Satamakatu became far too small.
-By 1981 the company had spread across different locations and searched for either a new factory or a lot where they could build one.
-In 1983, the town offered a lot next to lake Porovesi at Luuniemi.
-The company has expanded their facilities four times since then.
-In addition to production areas, the last expansion adds more room for training and quality listening.
+The facilities in Satamakatu became too small.
+In 1983, Genelec moved to a lot next to lake Porovesi at Luuniemi.